ljupco-todorovski/hse-moscow-ml/README.md

 # Machine Learning @ Applied Statistics with Network Analysis, HSE, Moscow

+You can follow the lectures using the following [Zoom link](https://fmf-uni-lj-si.zoom.us/j/97756216461), https://fmf-uni-lj-si.zoom.us/j/97756216461 or join the Zoom meeting using the ID 977 562 16461.

 This repository includes teaching materials related to the elective course Machine Learning taught at the [HSE-Moscow](https://www.hse.ru/en/) masters programme [Applied Statistics with Network Analysis](https://www.hse.ru/en/ma/sna/).
 The materials are organized in sections corresponding to lecture days.
 Each section provides a brief outline of the topics addressed, access to the lecture slides, outline of the practical exercises and seminars, and references to the relevant literature.

-For further information on the course, students can contact the lecturers via email at [Nada Lavrač](mailto:nada.lavrac@ijs.si) and [Ljupco Todorovski](mailto:ljupco.todorovski@fu.uni-lj.si).
+For further information on the course, students can contact the lecturers via email at [Nada Lavrač](mailto:nada.lavrac@ijs.si), nada.lavrac@ijs.si and [Ljupco Todorovski](mailto:ljupco.todorovski@fu.uni-lj.si), ljupco.todorovski@fu.uni-lj.si.

 ## Day 1 (Thursday, 14th of January 2021): Introduction to Machine Learning